 However, given the size of these dogs, you might be a little worried about how much it will cost to take care of one.
-We walk you through how much you might pay for the first-time costs and what you can expect to pay every month.
+The monthly cost will be between $150–$650.
+We walk you through how much you might pay for the first-time costs and break down what you can expect to pay every month.

 Dogue de Bordeaux Price: One-Time Costs

 The one-time costs for any dog will include the price of the dog themselves as well as any items that you will need to have in place when you bring them home.

 The price of the Dogue de Bordeaux will depend on whether you locate one through a breeder or if you manage to find one available for adoption.
 We went over the possible costs for both of these possibilities.

 We also included a list of most of the supplies that you should invest in before your dog sets foot into their new home.
 This includes food bowls, grooming supplies, collars, and leashes, etc.